nejedlypetr/ufo-sightings/README.md

 ## Visualisation

 I aimed for a clean and engaging visualization.
-You can view the final result here or in the `visualization` folder.
+You can view the final result here or in the `visualisation` folder.
 Enjoy!

 ![UFO sightings data visualisation](/visualisation/ufo-sightings.png "UFO sightings data visualisation")